parthspatel/Task-Kill/README.md

 Under properties go to the Compatibility tab.
 At the bottom of the compatibility tab you will see "Run this program as an administrator", ensure that the box is ticked.

 TaskKiller.exe > Right-Click > Properties > Compatibility > Run this program as an administrator

+## Use:

+If you want to close all non-responsive programs leave the Process Name box blank, however if you want to force close a specific application, then type that application name in.

+For example, if I wanted to close Google Chrome when it becomes unresponsive I would put "chrome.exe".
+These values can be found in the task manager.
+Find the process you are looking to force close under the process tab.
+Right-click said process and click "Go to details".
+It will take you to the details tab, and will highlight the process, that is the name you will want to put in the Process Name box.